 Opiates are a class of drugs derived from the poppy plant.
-Opiates in the strictest terms are all-natural, but the term is used interchangeably with opioid.
-Opioids are synthetic or semisynthetic drugs that have been manmade to replicate the structure of opiates.
-Opiates and opioids act on the brain in similar ways.
-Both opiates and opioids bind to specific receptors, which changes how the person actively using the substance perceives pain.
+Opiates are all-natural.
+Opioids are synthetic or semisynthetic drugs that have been man-made to replicate the structure of opiates.
+Opiates and opioids act on the brain in similar ways by binding to specific receptors that change how the person actively using the substance perceives pain.
 These drugs also affect areas of the brain responsible for controlling emotion.
 In this way, they create a euphoric high.
-That high can trigger the brain’s reward system, which is what leads to the psychological disease of addiction.
+That high can trigger the brain’s reward system, which is what leads to the psychological disease of opioid addiction.

 The natural opiate alkaloids used as pain relievers include codeine and morphine.
 Synthetic opioid derivatives include heroin, fentanyl, methadone, and hydromorphone.
 Regardless of whether someone is actively using natural opiates or synthetic opioids, the risks are similar.
 Negative effects of administering these substances include psychological addiction, physical dependence, and fatal respiratory depression.